wso2/puppet-apim/wso2am_runtime/hieradata/dev/wso2/wso2am_runtime/pattern-7/README.md

 ![pattern-design](../../../../../patterns/design/am-2.1.0-pattern-2.png)

-This pattern consist of a stand-alone APIM setup with a single node deployment, with a single wso2am-analytics server instance.
+This pattern consist of a stand-alone APIM setup with a single node deployment.
 The databases used in this pattern are external mysql databases.
 The only difference of this pattern from pattern-2 is that this uses WSO2 Identity Sever as Key Manager.
+Use this pattern to configure APIM and use **wso2is_prepacked** puppet module in this repository to configure IS.

+Use the pattern-1 in **wso2is_prepacked** puppet module in this repository to configure a pre-packaged Identity Server 5 .3.0 instance which would act as Key Manager.

 Please follow the basic instructions in this [README](../../../../../README.md) before following this guide.